Osyna/PythonTerminalEmulator/README.md

 ## File Manager

-PythonCMD includes a built-in file manager.
+PythonTerminalEmulator includes a built-in file manager.
 To access it, use the `fm` command.
 The file manager provides the following features:

 - Navigate directories
 - Copy, move, and delete files and directories